MicrosoftDocs/query-docs/query-languages/m/value-as.md

 ---
 # Value.As

+## Syntax

+<pre>
+Value.As(<b>value</b> as any, <b>type</b> as type) as any
+</pre>

 ## About
 Value.As is the function corresponding to the as operator in the formula language.
 The expression  value as type  asserts that the value of a value argument is compatible with type as per the is operator.
 If it is not compatible, an error is raised.

-## Syntax

-<pre>
-Value.As(value as any, type as type) as any
-</pre>

 ## Arguments